desireedmello/mentalhealthchatbotCanada/README.md

 ## Support

-If you have any questions you can email me at dmellod@lakeheadu.ca or desiree2dmello@gmail.com
+If you have any questions please email me at dmellod@lakeheadu.ca or desiree2dmello@gmail.com

 ---